HIV INFECTIONS

 I'm still doing my best to answer everybody.
 Sometimes I get backlogged, sometimes my E-mail crashes, and sometimes my literature search software crashes.
 If you've not heard from me in a week, post me again.
 I send my most challenging questions to the medical student pathology interest group, minus the name, but with your E-mail where you can receive a reply.

 Numbers in {curly braces} are from the magnificent Slice of Life videodisk.
 No medical student should be without access to this wonderful resource.
-Someday you may be able to access these pictures directly from this page.

 I am presently adding clickable links to images in these notes.
 Let me know about good online sources in addition to these:

 Freely have you received, freely give. -- Matthew 10:8.
-My site receives an enormous amount of traffic, and I'm handling about 200 requests for information weekly, all as a public service.
+My site receives an enormous amount of traffic, and I'm still handling dozens of requests for information weekly, all as a public service.

 Pathology's modern founder, Rudolf Virchow M.D., left a legacy of realism and social conscience for the discipline.
 I am a mainstream Christian, a man of science, and a proponent of common sense and common kindness.
 I am an outspoken enemy of all the make-believe and bunk that interfere with peoples' health, reasonable freedom, and happiness.
 I talk and write straight, and without apology.